matter-labs/zksync-web-era-docs/docs/dev/developer-guides/aa.md

 # Account abstraction support

 ::: warning
-- Please note that with system update released in Feb 2023, the ergs concept is only used by the VM and the SDK (version `0.13.0` and above) whilest the API layer operates with gas.
+- Please note that with the system update released in Feb 2023, the `ergs` concept is only used by the VM while the API layer operates with `gas`.
 - For more information, read the [changelog](../troubleshooting/changelog.md).
 :::